omidarmat/onLearn/react.md

 > In large-scale applications using the combination of `fetch` + `useEffect` + `useState` to manage local remote state is not simply enough.
 This brings us to the tools that we need to manage global remote state.

 > The specialized methods included in managing global remote state involve built-in mechanisms like caching and re-fetching in order to deal with the asynchronous nature of remote state.
 These solutions are highly recommended.

+### Some practical techniques

+#### Sharing state between siblings

+Imagine you are working on a page where the user might be clicking on a calendar to choose dates, and then you need to share the selected dates state with a sibling component.
+What are the options:

+1. Storing state in the URL: This is a nice choice if each click by the user on the calendar would not result a re-render of the parent component.
+However, if the parent component is a **server component** this would actually cause it to re-render each time the user clicks on calendar days.
+It could get worse if the server component also fetches some data.
+Then, each re-render would trigger a re-fetch.
+2. Lifting state: This is a familiar technique which works well.
+3. The Context API: Remember that if you are working with server and client component, the Context API only works in client components.
+With the Context API, you should always remember to place the context provider as deep down as possible in the component tree in order to not cause any unnecessary re-renders.

 ## Thinking: Components